hdShang/arxiv-daily/docs/cs-AI/2025-09-30/papers/250925767v1-galtons-law-of-mediocrity-why-large-language-models-regress-to-the-m.md

 ---
 layout: default
-title: Galton's Law of Mediocrity: Why Large Language Models Regress to the Mean and Fail at Creativity in Advertising
+title: "Galton's Law of Mediocrity: Why Large Language Models Regress to the Mean and Fail at Creativity in Advertising"
 ---

 # Galton's Law of Mediocrity: Why Large Language Models Regress to the Mean and Fail at Creativity in Advertising